-In this beautiful warm salads, lentils are not only a nutritional power house but are also filled with iconic Saskatchewan flavours.
+This delicious beef sirloin, orange and lentils dish is not only a nutritional power house but are also filled with iconic Saskatchewan flavours.
 This dish is topped with a Saskatoon berries and cherry balsamic.
 Within minutes, you will discover the flavours of orange, pumpkin seeds, kale, roasted eggplant and beets as well as perfectly grilled mustard maple beef ribeye.
 Pour yourself a glass of wine and enjoy this delicious evening.

 Cook the lentils: Turn on the oven to 400F to cook the vegetables.
 In the sink, place the lentils in a strainer and rinse it well.
-In a pot, add the lentils, bay leaf, water depending on the size of your pot ( 2 cups, 4 cups), The water should cover the lentils by at least 3-4 inches.
+In a pot, add the lentils, bay leaf, water depending on the size of your pot ( 2 cups, 4 cups, 6 cups), The water should cover the lentils by at least 3-4 inches.

 Prepare the vegetables: While the lentils are cooking, wash and clean all produce.
 Peel the beets.
 Cut in 1 cm dices.
 Cut the eggplant in 1 cm dices.

 Cook the beef ribeye: When the bbq is hot, cook the mustard maple beef sirloin until desired temperature.
 For medium cook about 4-5 minutes per side.
 Remove the steak from bbq and set aside on a plate.
 Cover with foil and let rest for a few minutes before slicing.
 This will ensure the steak stays juicy.

 Note: Ensure the Beef steaks reach a minimal internal temperature of 130F

 Remove Steak from the grill at the following temperature based on desired doneness: